 - Add your diced celery and hatch chiles, then sprinkle your uncooked rice on the very top and just gently push down so rice is submerged in liquid.
 DO NOT Stir.

 - Close your lid and steam valve and set to pressure low for 10 minutes.(If you do not have a low option just hit your rice button.)

-- Do a quick release and then quickly lift the lid off so condensation on inside of lid doesn't fall into the casserole.
+- Allow for a 2 minute natural release, then do a quick release and then quickly lift the lid off so condensation on inside of lid doesn't fall into the casserole.

 - Stir just slightly and allow to sit for at least 5 minutes to naturally thicken.

 - Serve and top with diced green onions or chives on the top!